 One of the reasons that I have always preferred a bolt gun for plinking is because the physical sensation of working the bolt sparked my imagination.
 When I was a boy, I pretended to be a World War I sharpshooter, with a 1903 Springfield, holding off an enemy platoon across no-man’s land.
 Or I was a big-game hunter in Africa toting a .375 H&H, or maybe I was a SWAT sniper taking the almost impossible shot to rescue a hostage.

-Be safe, pick up your trash.
+Be safe and pick up your trash.
 But have fun.
 Be a kid again.
 Live the joy of .22.